Alternative Certification

 To be eligible for this program, all candidates must demonstrate these qualifications:

-Note that to be considered for a middle or high school placement (math, science, or ELA), candidates must meet one of our qualification pathways:
+Note that to be considered for a middle or high school content area (math, science, or ELA), candidates must meet one of our qualification pathways:

 Additional information about the certification process in Missouri can be found on the Department of Elementary and Secondary Education website.